ossf/scorecard/checks/checks.md

 ## Packaging

 This check tries to determine if the project is published as a package that other developers can install/download.
-The check currently only looks for GitHub packaging workflows.
-There is plan to add support for package manager hubs in the future.
+The check currently only looks for [GitHub packaging workflows]( https://docs.github.com/en/packages/learn-github-packages/publishing-a-package).
+There is a plan to add support for package manager hubs in the future, suhc as [Npm](https://www.npmjs.com/), [PyPi](https://pypi.org/).

 **Remediation steps**
+- Publish your project as a downloadable package.

 ## Pull-Requests